-Parameter Description Time and date The time and date when the weld was made Program The weld program used Pre-current The current measured during the Pre-heat interval Main current The current measured during the Main heat interval Post-current The current measured during the Post-heat interval Force The force measured during the weld Conduction The conduction measured during the weld
+Parameter Description Time and date The time and date when the weld was made Program The weld program used Pre-current The current measured during the Pre-heat interval Main current The current measured during the Main heat interval Post-current The current measured during the Post-heat interval Force The force measured during the weld Pulse width The conduction measured during the weld iPAK2 supports several programming methods:

-The log can be viewed or reset as required via WSP3, Touch-screen or NetFlash.
+The log can be viewed or reset as required via WSP3 or NetFlash.
 When using NetFlash, this log can be downloaded to the screen and stored in a file.
 Subsequent welds are also displayed and stored.

-11. Programming
+12. Programming